 As an initiative under Corporate Social Responsibility ('CSR') and in accordance with Schedule-VII to the Act, the Company has constituted a CSR Committee under the Board, to frame, monitor and execute the CSR activities of the Company.
 The Board has approved the CSR Policy and guidelines for implementation and the Committee effectively supervises the program.
-The policy is available on the website of the Company at www.wheelsindia.com.
+The policy is available at https://wheelsindia.com/policies/.